 2. You Still Need to Rotate Canned Food

-I wrote an entire article on canned food expiration date and how in most cases the expiration date is completely irrelevant.
+I wrote an entire article on canned food expiration dates and how in most cases, the expiration date is entirely irrelevant.

 Most canned foods will be safe to eat years after they go bad.

 But that doesn’t mean you should ignore the expiration dates.
 Some foods do go bad faster in cans.
 For example, acidic foods like canned fruits spoil much faster than foods with less acidity, such as canned meats and veggies.

 To play it safe, devise a can-rotating system.

 3. Don’t Put Canned Food on the Basement Floor